ng-pros/np-autocomplete/README.md

-ng-model | No | Holds the value of an attribute of the selected item, e.g. "id". np-input-model | No | Holds the input element value. np-selected-item | No  | Holds the whole selected item object.
+ng-model | No | Holds the value of an attribute of the selected item, e.g. "id". np-input-model | No | Holds the input element value. np-selected-item | No  | Holds the whole selected item object. np-auto | No  | A model which by updating it the following will happen: update np-input-model with its value, clear ng-model, make a request then flushes itself.

 ### Options:
 Attribute | Type | Required | Default Value | Example | Description